coatingrus/incredible-planet/src/pages/index.md

     subtitle: See What Our Customers Are Saying About Us
     background: white
     reviews:
-      - author: John Doe
+      - author: Ron Johnson
         avatar: ""
         content: "Tom is great at what he does!
 Refinished my roof and I am very happy with the result and the price. "
-      - author: Jane Roe
+      - author: Jane Oliver
         avatar: ""
         content: Tom completed our RV roof in no time and we are so thankful!
-      - author: Richard Roe
+      - author: Richard Franks
         avatar: ""
         content: Trustworthy and worth the price.
 These guys to great work.
   - type: section_cta